abinit/abipy/docs/features.rst

 (use ``--with_trio_flavor="netcdf-fallback"`` at configure time to activate the internal netcdf library, to link Abinit against an external netcdf library please consult the configuration examples provided by the `abiconfig package <https://github.com/abinit/abiconfig>`_.

+AbiPy is free to use.
+However, we also welcome your help to improve this library by making your own contributions.
+Please report any bugs and issues at AbiPy's `Github page <https://github.com/abinit/abipy>`_.